8bitbubsy/ft2-clone/README.md

 Fasttracker II clone for Windows/macOS/Linux, by [8bitbubsy](https://16-bits.org).

 Aims to be a **highly accurate** clone of the classic Fasttracker II software for MS-DOS. \
-The XM player itself has been directly ported from the original source code, for maximum accuracy.
+The XM player itself has been directly ported from the original source code, for maximum accuracy. \
+The code is partly my own, partly based on the original FT2 code.

 *What is Fasttracker II?
 Read about it on [Wikipedia](https://en.wikipedia.org/wiki/FastTracker_2).*